MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 ### 2.i Dictionary based

-Instead of passing a DataFrame which must be split up by its different kinds by tsfresh, you can also give a dictionary mapping from the kind as string to a DataFrame containing only the time series data of that kind.
+We can have  dictionary mapping from the id to another dictionary that maps kind to the time series.
-Essentially you are using a singular DataFrame for each kind of time series.
+Essentially you are using a singular array for each time series.

 Example: The two time series
 ```